 The No. 3252-28 coffee table is one of Scott Thomas America’s new pieces and is made in solid curly maple with an ebonized base with brushed nickle drawer pulls.

-The company will show 50 items at next week's High Point Market at 525 N. Wrenn St., also known as the Tomlinson Building.
+The company will show 50 items at this week's High Point Market at 525 N. Wrenn St., in the Tomlinson Building.

 The decision to move manufacturing to the U.S. was driven by political unrest in Egypt and slow delivery times from the country.
 Production stopped in Egypt in July and domestic production began simultaneously, said Scott Hamed, president.

 The 75,000-square-foot factory in Egypt was in Alexandria.
 The company had manufactured in Egypt since it was founded in 1992.

 The company has a new line of items that are made in Ohio, where the goods will be stocked.